-You should keep in mind that artisanal dyeing is not like industrial dyeing.
-The batches are small, and the intensity and distribution of the colours can vary from one skein to another.
-If you need the skeins to be from the same dye lot and as similar as possible, please write this in the order notes to take this into account.
+You should keep in mind that artisan dyeing is not like industrial dyeing.
+Batches are small, and the intensity and distribution of colors may vary from one skein to another.
+If you need the skeins to be from the same dye lot and as similar as possible, write it in the order notes to take it into account.

-It is also important to know that the colours may look different on each screen and that the mix and distribution of colours you receive may differ from the photo because no two skeins are exactly the same.
+It is also important for you to know that the colors may look different on each screen and that the mix and distribution of colors you receive may differ from the photo because no two skeins are exactly alike.

 In any case, no worries! because if when you receive the skeins they are not what you expected, we will start the return process without a problem and at no cost to you.

-Hand wash in water at a temperature below 30º with a neutral soap.
-Dry the garment horizontally to avoid deformation.
+Hand wash with water at a temperature below 30º with a neutral soap.
+Dry the garment horizontally to avoid deformations.